What Are Opioids?

 |Synthetic Opioids||Man-made chemicals with molecular structures similar to Opium.||Methadone, Buprenorphine, Fentanyl, Carfentanil|

 According to Centers for Disease Control and Prevention research, 1 in 4 Opioid prescription-holders take painkillers regularly for at least a year.
-In fact, Opioids are so addictive that regular use as prescribed by a doctor can quickly turn into a chronic addiction.
+In fact, Opioids are so addictive that regular use as prescribed by a doctor can quickly turn into a dependence, or even a chronic addiction.
 Even a 1-day prescription carries a 6% risk of developing a dependency.
 Statistically, a prescription for 8 days carries a 13.5% chance of dependency lasting at least a year.
 Of patients who received a 30-day prescription, 30% were still taking them a year later.

 Info on Common Opioids